Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: SEARCH FOR ``QGP-LIKE'' SIGNATURES WITHIN INDIVIDUAL JETS

 The distribution tends to shift towards lower values of $\eta^{*}$, i.e. large emission angles for the high multiplicity selection, as compared to the inclusive and low multiplicity selections.
-This is consistent with higher-multiplicity jets being more likely to be initiated by a gluon scattering, where emitted particle are less collimated along the jet direction.
+A similar shift was observed when comparing gluon-initiated jets to quark-initiated jets at the same jet $\pT$.
+Thus, a potential explanation for this effect is a correlation between the multiplicity of a jet and the flavor of its initiating parton.
 All three selections have a very sharp rising trend around $\eta^{*} = 0.86$ which is related to the angle the particle makes with respect to the jet axis being near the chosen cone size of 0.8.
-For the high multiplicity selection, the $dN_{\rm ch}/d\eta^{*}$ reaches values of nearly 70, which is comparable to the multiplicity regime where collective effects have been observed in high-multiplicity $pp$ collisions~\cite{Khachatryan:2010gv,Aad:2015gqa,Khachatryan:2015lva,Khachatryan:2016txc}.
+For the high multiplicity selection, the $dN_{\mathrm{ch}}/d\eta^{*}$ reaches values of nearly 70, which is comparable to the multiplicity regime where collective effects have been observed in high-multiplicity $pp$ collisions~\cite{Khachatryan:2010gv,Aad:2015gqa,Khachatryan:2015lva,Khachatryan:2016txc}.
 Therefore, it is feasible to expect that similar multi-parton dynamics may be developed inside a jet of sufficiently high multiplicity.
-Unlike in $pp$ and $AA$ collisions where there is a wide plateau region in dN$_{\rm ch}$/d$\eta$ over a few units, the $\eta^{*}$ distribution of a single jet is much narrower, especially at large multiplicities.
+Unlike in $pp$ and $AA$ collisions where there is a wide plateau region in dN$_{\mathrm{ch}}$/d$\eta$ over a few units, the $\eta^{*}$ distribution of a single jet is much narrower, especially at large multiplicities.
 Figure~\ref{fig9} shows $\jT$ distributions of charged particle yields for two different jet $\pT$ selections and multiplicity selections.
 All selections exhibit a sharp peak at low $\jT$ values, but the tail of the low-multiplicity selection falls off slightly faster than the inclusive selection.
-This is consistent with particles in these jets being emitted as narrower angles relative to the jet axis on average, as was already observed in the $dN_{ch}/d\eta*$ distribution.
-The distributions for the high-mulitplicity selection are remarkably similar for both jet $\pT$ choices.
+This is consistent with particles in these jets being emitted as narrower angles relative to the jet axis on average, as was already observed in the $dN_{ch}/d\eta^{*}$ distribution.
+The distributions for the high-multiplicity selection are remarkably similar for both jet $\pT$ choices.